rapidsai/docs/releases/triage.md

 Bug Squashing, Feature Planning and Other Issues are permanent tracking boards, and are used as the basis for release planning.
 The Release board is not pernament and is closed once a release is completed.
 The example boards above are from the [cuDF](https://github.com/rapidsai/cudf) project.

-Each permanent project board has the following columns:
+Each permanent project board (Bug Squashing, Feature Planning,and Other Issues) has the following columns:

 | Column | Purpose |
 |:-------|:--------|